Best of Brick

 The rent increase you offer will vary depending on whether it is a studio asking $1,700 or a much pricier place.
 If you're willing and able to pay more, Wheelock’s advice is to increase the rent by an amount plus a little extra: For example she suggests offering $530 instead of $500.
 This is what will put you ahead of the competition.
 “That little extra bit can be make or break,” she says.

-Osur says a reasonable increase in this market is typically between 2 to 5 percent of the advertised rent.
+Osur says a reasonable increase is typically between 2 to 5 percent of the advertised rent.

 "You can always tell if something is in high demand by looking at the saves to days on market ratio on StreetEasy–that's always a good barometer," he says.
 So, if the rental has been saved by 170 users in a week, you might consider increasing your offer at the higher percentage.

-Another approach is to offer just a bit over the asking rent, Hourigan says.
+Another approach is to offer just a bit over the asking rent, says Brian Hourigan, managing director at BOND New York.
 "Perhaps $25 or $50 as more of a symbolic gesture," he says, particularly if you feel your application and financial qualifications will place you high in terms of consideration.

 One other factor to consider is what the apartment is worth to you.
-Recognizing that continuing your apartment search can have an emotional toll, Wheelock asks: “How much is it worth to not have to deal with this process anymore?”
+Recognizing that continuing your apartment search can have an emotional toll.
+Wheelock suggests asking yourself: “How much is it worth to not have to deal with this process anymore?”
 That—and your budget— should be your guide.

 5. Is a rental bidding war a sign of a bad landlord?

 If you get into a tense bidding war when you're buying an apartment at least you don't expect to have a relationship with the seller when you're done with the deal.
-That's not the same for a rental.
+That's not the same for a rental, where you can expect to deal with the landlord on a regular basis.

 "Most of the time the landlord has a representative to make sure the owner isn't the bad guy," Wheelock says.
 If you're uncomfortable with how the process is being managed you can, of course, walk away.

-Even though a bidding war for a rental can be uncomfortable, it's probably more important to determine whether the landlord is someone who responds to questions or maintenance concerns with speed and efficiency.
+Even though a bidding war for a rental can be disconcerting, it's probably more important to determine whether the landlord is someone who responds to questions or maintenance concerns with speed and efficiency.
+Be sure to do your homework about what it is like to live in the building and see what other tenants have to say.

 "Open and transparent communication is what typically makes renters feel like they have a landlord who cares and they can trust," Osur says.